The Honorable Sue Wolfgang

-Maintaining and updating the City’s LaserFiche™ web link which provides primary public access to records of Carmel’s Boards, Commission and Departments.
+- Maintains and updates the city’s LaserFiche™ web link which provides primary public access to records of Carmel’s Boards, Commission and Departments;

-Citizens may view or photocopy the following public information at the Clerk-Treasurer's office during business hours:
+Citizens may view or photocopy the following public information at the Clerk of the City's office during business hours:

 - Contracts between the City and vendors

 - Minutes of all public meetings conducted by

 the Board of Public Works and Safety and the City Council

 - Agendas for City Council and Board of Public Works and Safety Meetings

 - All financial data including revenues, expenditures, debt obligations and budgetary data

 There are several employees within the department that are Public Notaries who are available to the public at no charge.